Aftaab25/Sudoku/README.md

-# Sudoku
+# game.Sudoku
-Terminal based Sudoku game in C using the concepts of Backtracking.
+Terminal based game.Sudoku game in C using the concepts of Backtracking.